Ukraine set to finish in top two after Yarmolenko winner

 KHARKIV, Ukraine Andriy Yarmolenko scored the only goal as Ukraine edged past Poland 1-0 in their World Cup qualifier on Friday and now look certain to finish in the top two in Group H.

-The Ukrainians have 17 points ahead of their final match against bottom team San Marino, who are without a point, on Tuesday.
+The Ukrainians have 18 points ahead of their final match against bottom team San Marino, who are without a point from nine games, on Tuesday.

-Montenegro, third on 15 points after losing 4-1 at leaders England (18) on Friday, host second from bottom Moldova in their last qualifier.

-"We should be realistic, I am not expecting a super performance from Poland against England at Wembley on Tuesday," said Ukraine coach Mykhaylo Fomenko.

 Winger Yarmolenko was unmarked in the middle of the area in the 64th minute at the Metalist Arena and collected a perfect cross from Evhen Konoplyanka before curling the ball into the top corner of the net.